-The Rehab unit is a place where people go for additional therapies for one to three weeks.
+The Rehab/SNF is a place where people go for additional therapies for one to three weeks.
 Patients with many conditions are on this type of unit.
-Because the rehabilitation following major surgery takes longer the older you get, most of the patients on the rehab unit are older.
+Because the rehabilitation following major surgery takes longer the older you get, most of the patients on these units are older.

-The Rehab unit is not a hospital but a care facility where the focus is on independence.
+The Rehab or SNF is not a hospital but a care facility where the focus is on independence.
 This means that although there are nurses 24 hours per day, the nurse to patient ratio is different than in the hospital.
-Be assured that the nurses are all well qualified and will attend to all medical matters.
+Be assured that the nurses are all well qualified and will attend all medical matters.

 Therapies are done on an individual and group basis.
 The average length of stay is one week.
-Rehab is covered by Medicare and most major insurance groups.
+Rehabilitation or SNF is covered by Medicare and most major insurance groups.
 Insurance coverage will be verified by the Hospital Discharge Planner.
-Your insurance company will determine which Rehabilitation Unit will be utilized.
+Your insurance company will determine which type of facility will be utilized.